Syndicoon/electric-nachos/README.md

 The directions are rather sparce and I also found out that the scripts included do not actually work.
 I had to grab the one used on the demo site.
 That one works BUT HAS LIMITS!

 THE PROBLEM: The script works great!
-But for security reasons and, I suspect limits with JS, the script must be run over two domains.
+But for security reasons and, I suspect limits with JS, the script must be run on one domain.
 While on the surface this seems to be easy to overcome, it isn't.
+You see, you can't have your website on one domain and your music on another and get this script to work.
+Why?
+The script runs from the webpage to scrape the stream from the music server.
+Two domains.... limit issue comes into play.
-Caddy is a web server, so is Icecast.
-Yes, Icecast has a BUILT-IN WEBSERVER.
+Caddy is a web server, and so is Icecast.
+Yes, Icecast has a built-in webserver.
 To utilize Icecast you have to setup a reverse-proxy which means you are essentially setting up a sub-domain.
 Doing this means you are forced to deal with two domains in your configuration of Icecast and Caddy which conflicts with the one domain limit of the script.
 There is way around this and Icecast itself is the answer.